Free · Fast · Privacy-first

 Format

-Click Format.
-Every child element is indented one level deeper than its parent, consistently throughout the document.
+Click Format to run the parse and re-serialise step.
+Every child element is indented one level deeper than its parent, consistently throughout the document, and any existing tabs or mixed indentation are replaced with the uniform width you selected.

 4. 4